Soumyabrata/Soumyabrata.github.io/theia.md

 <div class="col-xs-2">
 <img class="people-pic" src="{{ "/images/theia/Barry-McNicholl.png" | prepend:site.baseurl }}">
 <div class="people-name">
 <b>Barry McNICHOLL</b> is a fourth year student pursuing a masters in Electronic & Computer Engineering at University College Dublin.
 He has a BSc in Electrical & Electronic Engineering and his main area of interest is software engineering.
-He is currently a summer intern hosted by University College Dublin and is working on the visualization of ERA5 datasets for precision agriculture.
+Currently, he is working on his thesis on the visualization of ERA5 datasets for precision agriculture.
 </div>
 </div>